nskatti1/test-website/docs/index.rst

 ..
-Fast Robots documentation master file, created by sphinx-quickstart on Sat Feb  1 16:36:09 2025.
+Fast Robots ECE 4160 master file, created by sphinx-quickstart on Sat Feb  1 16:36:09 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Fast Robots documentation
+Fast Robots ECE 4160
 =========================